material-components/material-components-web/packages/mdc-top-app-bar/README.md

 </header>
 ```

-Short top app bars can be configured to stay collapsed:
+Short top app bars can be configured to stay collapsed by applying the `mdc-top-app-bar--short-collapsed` before instantiating the component :

 ```html
 <header class="mdc-top-app-bar mdc-top-app-bar--short mdc-top-app-bar--short-collapsed">